PrivoxAnon1/privoice/README.md

 PriVoice also supports skill isolation.
 Each skill runs in its own process space.
 Skills operate out of their own virtual environment.
 Adding skills does not pollute the virtual environment of the system or other skills.

 But perhaps the most important feature PriVoice provides is NLP based intent matching and out of band messaging.
 Everything above is operational.
 NLP style (Subject/Verb) intent matching and dynamic out of band support is progressive.
 PriVoice uses a concept called shallow parsing (a semi lexical structure or SLS) to extract meaning from text.
 While the results are similar to those provided using packages like spacey, the approach is far different and allow for intent clash detection and true machine learning for unrecognized lexical structures.
-See the details on shallow parsing and true AI for more informnation on the basic concepts and strategies employed.
+See the details on shallow parsing and true AI for more information on the basic concepts and strategies employed.

 Installation